Shielding Federated Learning: Robust Aggregation with Adaptive Client Selection

-We evaluate MAB-RFL on MNIST and CIFAR-10.
+\paragraph{Datasets and Models.} We evaluate MAB-RFL on MNIST and CIFAR-10.
 For MNIST, we use a \textit{convolutional neural network} (CNN) with 2 convolutional layers followed by 2 fully connected layers as the global model.
 For CIFAR-10, we employ a simplified version of VGG16 as the global model.